 - , p.245-261.
 Explain the main ideas of the parallel extension of while programs and corresponding proof systems, and the relationship between the extension and the "real" programming.

 Lectures 3,4.
-Constraint satisfaction problem: an algebraic approach.
+Constraint satisfaction problem: the algebraic approach.

-The topic of the lecture is the constraint satisfaction problem (CSP).
+The topic of the lecture is the constraint satisfaction problem (for short, CSP).
 CSP is a universal formalization for a wide variety of problems in discrete mathematics and computer science.
-A characterization of the CSP complexity has recently been obtained by an algebraic approach.
+A characterization of the CSP complexity has recently been obtained by the algebraic approach.
 The aim of the lecture is to describe the algebraic approach to CSP and the results established by its applying.

 Lecturer: Svetlana N. Selezneva